 21) Be Useful

-Your social media posts should be about sharing useful information to your audience.
+Your social media posts should be about sharing useful information with your audience.
 People are on social media because they either want to be entertained or to be educated.
 Craft your post that will fit on either of these domains.

 Give them facts, give them something to think about, give them anything they need.
 Keep giving what they want.
 And speaking of giving them what they want, write posts with…